integreat-io/map-transform/README.md

 properties are transformed).
 This is what you do in a [reverse mapping](#reverse-mapping).

-One way to put it is that the pipeline describes the difference between the two possible states of the data, and allows you to go back and forth between them.
+One way to put it, is that the pipeline describes the difference between the two possible states of the data, and allows you to go back and forth between them.
 Or you can just view it as operations applied in the order they are defined – or back again.